T

 museum

-Located on the eastern side of Tiananmen Square, this massive museum houses an extensive collection of Chinese art and artifacts, covering thousands of years of history.
-It offers a comprehensive overview of China's rich heritage.
+Located on the east side of Tiananmen Square, this vast museum houses an extensive collection of Chinese art and artifacts, spanning thousands of years of history.
+It offers a comprehensive overview of China's rich cultural heritage.
+Entry is free but requires booking in advance.

-• Focus on specific galleries if time is limited, as the museum is vast.
+• Focus on specific dynasties or themes if time is limited.

 2. Midday